vocdoni/dvote-flutter/README.md

 # DVote Flutter

-A Flutter plugin that provides cryptographic and communication capabilities to interact with decentralized governance processes running on the Vocdoni platform.
+A Flutter plugin that provides communication capabilities to interact with decentralized governance processes running on the Vocdoni platform.

 It provides Dart libraries as well as native modules written in Go.